ClearVolume/imglib2-clearvolume/README.md

 This repository contains
 * all functionalities to bridge from loaded imglib2 image containers to ClearVolume.
 * a ImageJ2/Fiji plugin that embedds [ClearVolume](https://bitbucket.org/clearvolume/clearvolume/wiki/Home) in a usable way.
-* the uer interface can also be used in other contexts, e.g. as a [viewer plugin in KNIME](http://tech.knime.org/book/clearvolume).
+* the user interface can also be used in other contexts, e.g. as a [viewer plugin in KNIME](http://tech.knime.org/book/clearvolume).

 #### You would like to see the final plugins that rely on this repository?